 Contact a Skilled Attorney

 McKenna’s Law has been praised by many as a significant advance for the rights of children.
 Now that the law is in effect, advocates of McKenna’s law are now arguing that the law does not create any funding for lawyers.
 If you have questions about the adoption or foster care process, the assistance of a skilled family law attorney can prove to be particularly beneficial.
-Contact Tracy Lyson online at O’Keeffe O’Brien Lyson Foss or call 701-235-8000 or toll free at 877-235-8002.
+Contact Tracy Lyson online at O’Keeffe O’Brien Lyson Attorneys or call 701-235-8000 or toll free at 877-235-8002.